If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 1. Edifier R1280T Powered Bookshelf Speakers

 These elegant speakers instantly raise the bar on your home entertainment center’s audio quality without having to spend a fortune.
 You connect them to your TV or home entertainment center via speaker cable (you’ll need an AV receiver), or by using RCA connections.
 You can dial them in using the convenient bass, treble and volume knobs located on the side of the speaker or with the included remote.
-This pair of bookshelf speakers sound as good as they look.
+Ultimately, these are some of the best bookshelf speakers — and they sound just as good as they look.

-Not your typical bookshelf speaker, the Sonos One SL uses your home WiFi network to wirelessly connect to your devices.
-Or if you have Apple devices you typically stream music from, you can use Apple Airplay to quickly connect.
-Pair two Sonos Ones together and link them for stereo sound.
-These work great as bookshelf speakers or you can link them with a Sonos Playbar, Playbase or Beam and use the One SLs as surround sound speakers.
+Not your typical bookshelf speaker, the Sonos Play:1 is a small yet powerful option that uses your home WiFi network to wirelessly connect to your devices.
+Pair two Sonos Play:1s together and link them for stereo sound.
+These work great as bookshelf speakers or you can link them with a Sonos Playbar, Playbase or Beam and use these as surround sound speakers.
 These handy Sonos speakers provide a lot of audio versatility for your home.

 4. ELAC Debut 2.0 B6.2 Bookshelf Speakers

 Another speaker created by Andrew Jones, this pair of ELAC bookshelf speakers sports a 6.5-inch woofer that provides plenty of bass response paired with a 1-inch cloth twitter that produces high tones that shine with clarity.
 With the inclusion of a 6.5-inch woofer, these speakers are a little bigger than most, and are only available in black.
 That being said, if black will match your décor, you’re getting a hell of a set of bookshelf speakers for under $300.